citizensadvice/cab-ui/samples/README.md

 Other projects should:

-* include this repository as node dependancy in their package file.
+* include this repository as node dependency in their package file.
 The styles and assets will then be available in `node_modules/cab-ui`.
 See `sample/package.json` for a ready-to-use package file
 * setup a build process using the same processors as this repository.
 See `sample/gulpfile.js` for a ready-to-use gulp file
 * regularly update this repository in their package file